mikemcowie/brewing/libs/generic/README.md

-# runtime-generic

-Decorator that makes some class's generic be able to be instantiated.

-Given a class of type T, decorating with this will allow creation of a subclass with generic parameters mapped to matching unbound class attributes.
+1-line decorator to allow a class to be subclassed via generic syntax.

+Specifically limited to the pattern where:

+1. a class variable is declared, unbound, as type[T], where T is a generic class parameter.
+2. An arbitary amount of such type parameters can be handled.

 # Example

 ```python
 from brewinglib.generic import runtime_generic